daviderestivo/galactic-emacs/README.md

 Before you start emacs please edit `~/.emacs.d/personal.el.example` adding your personal information and rename it to `~/.emacs.d/personal.el`.

+## Enable pdumper
+If you're running Emacs >= 27 then you can enable pdumper support.
+In order to do so, once you have cloned the Galactic Emacs distribution as detailed in the previous section, start Emacs and issue: `M-x galactic-emacs-dump-emacs`.

 # Key bindings
 Please have a look to the list of the available [key bindings](https://github.com/daviderestivo/galactic-emacs/blob/master/doc/keybindings.md).